Shrai-dev/job-app/README.md

 # Getting Started with Create React App

+The project is an application for searching for a job with adaptive design.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), TypeScript, Tailwind CSS.

 ## Available Scripts